MightyX3N-Patrick/WordCore/README.md

 ---

 ## 🔌 Official Addons
-Add **repo.wordcore.space** in your Settings to install these in one click:
+Add **https://repo.wordcore.space** in your Settings to install these in one click:

 | Addon | Description |
 | :--- | :--- |